 Itemizing means you claim deductions for specific things, like home mortgage interest or certain property taxes, instead of claiming the standard deduction.
 If you submit Schedule A, you may need to include certain additional forms and documentation to prove your eligibility for deductions you claim.

-Thanks to tax reform, more taxpayers are expected to claim the standard deduction on their 2018 tax returns.
+Thanks to tax reform, more taxpayers are expected to claim the standard deduction.
 Some people with significant medical expenses, high mortgage or local tax costs, big charitable donations, or certain other big expenses eligible for deduction may be more likely to itemize deductions.
 Any taxpayer who itemizes must submit IRS Schedule A, along with any forms required for deductions claimed.

 You can use the Credit Karma Tax® free online tax-preparation filing service to help you determine whether it’s better to itemize or take the standard deduction this year, and to file your federal income tax return and single-state tax return for free.